huggingface/hub-docs/docs/hub/datasets-adding.md

     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/datasets/dataset_card.png"/>
 </div>

-2. At the top, you'll see the **Metadata UI** with several fields to select from like license, language, and task categories.
-These are the most important tags for helping users discover your dataset on the Hub.
-When you select an option from each field, they'll be automatically added to the top of the dataset card.
+2. At the top, you'll see the **Metadata UI** with several fields to select from such as license, language, and task categories.
+These are the most important tags for helping users discover your dataset on the Hub (when applicable).
+When you select an option for a field, it will be automatically added to the top of the dataset card.

     You can also look at the [Dataset Card specifications](https://github.com/huggingface/hub-docs/blob/main/datasetcard.md?plain=1), which has a complete set of (but not required) tag options like `annotations_creators`, to help you choose the appropriate tags.